Gabriellgpc/mmdetection_lightly_ssl/README.md

-# MMDetection + Self-supervised training with Lightly
+# Exploring MMPretrain and MMDetection

 This repository is about an exploration the potential of using MMDetections models with self-supervised training techniques.